Mistralys/x4-game-notes/README.md

 ## Recovering / claiming abandoned ships:

-- Take a ship with some marines on board
+- Take a ship with at least 1 marine on board
 - Approach the abandoned ship
 - Target it and right-click > "Claim"

 A boarding drone will slowly approach the ship, breach it, and take it over.

 > Get close to the target ship, as the boarding drone is really slow.

-  > In some cases, the target ship will take a little damage.
+  In some cases, the target ship will take a little damage (the crew of the ship sabotaging it).

 ### The lazy way

 Let one of your NPC controlled ships do it:

 - Open the map
-- Select a ship with marines on board
+- Select a ship with at least 1 marine on board
 - Right-click the abandoned ship
 - Select "Claim"